spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 matrix_appservice_draupnir_for_all_master_control_room_alias: "ALIAS_FROM_STEP_2_GOES_HERE"
 ```

+### Extending the configuration

 You can configure additional options by adding the `matrix_appservice_draupnir_for_all_extension_yaml` variable.

 For example, to change Draupnir's `protectAllJoinedRooms` option to `true`, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 matrix_appservice_draupnir_for_all_extension_yaml: |